 Once under the bridge the channel is even narrower, and any kind of shipping activities at the quays on your starboard side can be avoided by keeping just out of the channel on the port side, paralleling the red buoys, leaving them close to starboard.
 Usual warning about the proximity of the steeply shelving riverbank applies.
 You will pass under two sets of electricity cables with 45 m clearance.

-The red can buoy No.12 marks the entrance to the Ostrich Creek on your starboard side, within which nestles Fox's Marina and the Orwell Yacht Club.
+The red can buoy No.12 marks the entrance to the Ostrich Creek on your port side, within which nestles Fox's Marina and the Orwell Yacht Club.
 Further details following...

 Moving onwards in a northerly direction you will pass through quays and docks until you reach the lock leading into the wet dock and its two marinas.
 If planning to use the lock you can call Ipswich Port Radio on VHF channel 68 just before you pass under the bridge, and they will give you instructions.